iqlusioninc/usbarmory.rs/firmware/usbarmory/README.md

   loads Rust programs on the Armory.
 Install them with `sudo apt-get install libudev-dev libusb-1.0-dev` (Ubuntu).

+- `usd-runner`, the Cargo runner mentioned in the previous bullet.
+Install it with `cd host/usd && cargo install --path .`.
+This will also install the `usd-load` tool.

 - `arm-none-eabi-gcc`, required to load programs into the eMMC.
 Also needed when modifying assembly (`.s`) files (these need to be re-assembled).